 * Of course the 747 AAC never came close to happening.
 It appears that the rationale behind the scheme was as a system to deliver an air combat element to a remote war zone on short notice, or to project force in regions where land or sea basing wasn't possible -- interestingly, the study claimed that the 747 ACC was cheaper than setting up a land base in a forward area, at least for a short-term mission.
 Obviously, the need for such a system was not seen as serious enough to justify the cost of development; no doubt the limited capability of the microfighters also suggested they were "kiddie cars", though they certainly looked like they would have been enormous fun to fly, "zippy little rocket ships".

 The 747 AAC was sexy, and it is interesting to consider use of the later 747-300 model with its extended first-class cabin in the role, providing more comfortable accommodations and facilities for the crew.
 The sexiness appears to have been the entire rationale of the investigation, just to see if such a fun idea had enough merit to be worth funding.
-The answer was clearly NO. However, it is certainly interesting to wonder if much the same concept could be revived in the modern era of robot drone aircraft, which are typically relatively small aircraft -- with a carrier aircraft that could launch and recover drones or perform one-way strikes with lightweight cruise missiles.BACK_TO_TOP
+The answer was clearly NO. However, it is certainly interesting to wonder if much the same concept could be revived in the modern era of robot drone aircraft, which are typically relatively small machines -- with a carrier platform that could launch and recover drones, or perform one-way strikes with various classes of cruise missiles.BACK_TO_TOP